-When you're stood on the doorstep ready to take a look inside it’s easy to get excited.
+When you're standing on the doorstep ready to take a look inside, it’s easy to get excited.
 This could be your future home!
-But try and see the bad as well as the good.
+But try to see the bad as well as the good.
 Buying a property is a major purchase and you want to get it right.

-There’s lots of reasons why the people living there might be moving.
+There are lots of reasons why the people living there might be moving.
 They could have a growing family and are looking to upsize.
 Or they might be moving closer to a new job.
-Or they might hate the place.
-But they’ll probably avoid telling you that.
+Or they might hate the place – but they’ll probably avoid telling you that.

-But depending on their reason, the seller might be willing to accept a lower offer to sell quicker.
-So it’s worth asking.
+Depending on the reason, the seller might be willing to accept a lower offer to complete the sale quicker.

-Has there been any noise issues or other complaints?
-The seller might not reveal the whole truth but you might get a feel for whether you’ll be joining a friendly neighbourhood community or not.
+Have there been any noise issues or other complaints?
+The seller might not reveal the whole truth but you could get a feel for whether you’ll be joining a friendly neighbourhood community or not.

-It can be disappointing to move into your new home and find the shed in the garden, or the giant fridge in the kitchen is not included in the sale of the property.
-Ask what’s included and get it in writing.
+It can be disappointing to move into your new home only to find that the shed in the garden or the giant fridge in the kitchen is not included in the sale of the property.
+Ask what’s included in the deal and get it in writing.

-If there’s no obvious parking available, like a garage or driveway, ask about the parking situation.
+If there’s no obvious parking available, such as a garage or driveway, ask about the parking situation.
 A busy street with lots of cars could be chaotic.
-Or alternative parking arrangements could be pricey.
+Alternative parking arrangements could be pricey.

 Make use of their expertise.
 The estate agent will have a wider perspective of the property market and have experience in the house viewing process.
-There might also be some questions you might not feel comfortable asking the seller themselves.
+And there might be some questions you don’t feel comfortable asking the seller.

-If it’s been on the market a while, it could mean there’s something seriously wrong with the property and buyers are avoiding it for that reason.
+If it’s been on the market for a long time, it could mean there’s something seriously wrong with it and buyers are avoiding it for that reason.

 Dig around and find out the reason why.
 It could work to your advantage.

 The main purpose of a house viewing is to see whether you could see yourself living in that property.
-But you also want to be confident that the property you’re viewing does not come with any hidden surprises.
+But you also want to be confident that it does not come with any hidden surprises.

-Follow this house viewing checklist to make sure you don't forget anything:
+Follow this checklist to make sure you don't forget anything.

-Even if you intend to keep your home junk free, storage is still important.
-Think about where you’re going to keep the things you want out of sight.
-Like the vacuum cleaner.
-Your fresh sheets and towels.
-Or your suitcases and other items you only pull out a few times a year.
+Even if you intend to keep your home junk-free, storage is still important.
+Think about where you’re going to keep the things you want out of sight, such as the vacuum cleaner, your fresh sheets and towels, and the suitcases and other items you pull out only a few times a year.

 You don’t want to have extension wires trailing around your new home to make up for a lack of plug sockets that are badly positioned.
 And you definitely don’t want any dangerous wiring that could be a safety risk.